Wedding Photographer Frequently Asked Questions

 How many weddings do you shoot in a year?

-I limit the number of wedding bookings I take to around 25 to 30.
+I limit the number of wedding bookings I take to around 30.
 I want my couples to receive the same level of service that they would expect for the biggest day of their life and would hate to spread myself too thinly.
 I also value the time I spend with my family.
 They are what make me tick and if I am happy, relaxed and fulfilled, I will do the best job for you.

 How much do you charge to shoot a wedding?

 My prices are on my website, you can find them here.
-A half day starts at £1395 and my full day packages start at £1995.
-In all my packages your images are supplied to you in a gorgeous online gallery.
+My full day packages start at £2300.
+Your images are supplied to you in a gorgeous online gallery.
 The gallery is password protected but you can share a link to your family and friends to spread the excitement.
-Your images can also be provided on a USB and also in a gorgeous UK handmade album.

 What camera do you use?